By the way, one more thing about this Brown hearing, this FEMA hearing.

 Can I tell you why?

-Can you can I tell you why the Democrats oppose the uh the high prices on gasoline recently?
+Can I tell you why the Democrats oppose the high prices on gasoline recently?

 There is a reason for it.

-You might think it's contradictory, and it and it uh at bottom is, because they've been advocating all these high prices for all these years as a means of reducing uh waste of this press is fossil fuel and pollution and all that.
+You might think it's contradictory, and it at bottom is, because they've been advocating all these high prices for all these years as a means of reducing a waste of this place as fast as fuel and pollution and all that.

 The reason they're upset is because the oil companies are getting the money.